akeneo/pim-docs/reference/import_export/product-export.rst

 Understand the CSV Product Export
 =================================

-We'll discuss here on how the csv product export works.
+We'll discuss here how the CSV product export works.

 It's a good start to understand the overall architecture and how to re-use or replace some parts.